suitangi/Minimal-Newtab/README.md

 ### Menu
 - Move the mouse to the left most part of the window to access the menu.
-- Each switch enables/disables respective widgets
+- Each switch in **Widgets** enables/disables respective widgets
+- Each switch in **Background** enables/disables the respective source of images
 - Effects:
   - Brightness: adjust the brightness of the background
   - Saturation: adjust the saturation (how colorful) of the background